Identification

 Waste treatment methods, disposal recommendations, and waste codes

 Dispose of in accordance with local regulations.
+According to the European Waste Catalogue, Waste Codes are not product specific, but application specific.
 Waste codes should be assigned by the user, preferably in discussion with the waste disposal authorities.
-Do not dispose of waste into sewer.

 Transport Information